 If you’re worried about missing a spot when you apply spot-on solutions, you can also use oral flea pills like Comfortis or Capstar Flea Killer to give your pet quick pest relief.
 Some of these treatments begin working within 30 minutes and render all fleas dead within four hours.
 However, some oral flea pills only last for 24 hours, meaning if you live in a hot region and need protection every single day of the year, it’s probably easier to use the spot-on treatment.

 Perhaps the easiest way to provide non-stop protection for your pet is to use a long-lasting flea collar, like Seresto, which releases flea and tick repelling chemicals for 8 months.
 You can place the collar on your pet, and they'll be protected for months.

 When to Treat for Fleas in the Rain

 If you live in a cold and wet climate, both K9 Advantix II and Frontline Plus are waterproof, meaning they can keep your pet flea-free even during a rain shower.
-Just apply the spot on solution once a month, and you’re good to go.
+Just apply the spot-on solution once a month, and you’re good to go.
 That fact is good to know for those living in hot and dry climates as well.
 Let your dog swim in that lake or jump in front of that garden hose!
-Your pet will still be protected from fleas afterwards.
+Your pet will still be protected from fleas afterward.